wenyuzhao/pico/README.md

-# Pixie - Toy LLM
+# Pico - Toy LLM

-A toy LLM.
+A toy LLM with < 0.1B parameters.

 ## References